 1974 - The Pan-Lon Engineering and Construction Company Apartment Hotel, Jerusalem, Israel.
 Unbuilt.

 1974 - The Henry Van Os, Sr. Residence, Atlanta GA.
 Unbuilt.
 His son, Henry III, said in 2015 that he does not recall his parents commissioning Rudolph; although he his mother definitely was into Modernist design.
 His father was much more traditional and later built a very traditional house.

 1974 - The Joanna T. Steichen Apartment Renovation, 455 East 51st Street, New York NY.
-Commissioned 1973.
+Commissioned in 1973.
 Peter Mullen was the project architect.
 Featured in GA Houses 5.
-Steichen bought it in 1973 and the renovation included multilevel interior galleries, a flying staircase, and an exterior balcony on the river side.
-In the autumn of 1974, featured in the New York Times and in Vogue, where it was called a "house in an apartment."
+The renovation included multilevel interior galleries, a flying staircase, and an exterior balcony on the river side.
+Featured in the autumn of 1974 in the New York Times and Vogue, where it was called a "house in an apartment."
 Sold in 1985.

 1974 - The Lee and Dorothea Elman Renovation, aka Aston Magna, Great Barrington MA.
 Built.
-Status and address unknown.
+Status unknown.
 Dorothea created furniture out of tractor tires, above photo.

 1975 - The Gary Strutin Apartment, 115 Cedar Street, New Rochelle NY.
 2200 sf on the top floor of his plastics business.
 The exterior was painted pink and purple to be visible from nearby I-95.
 He moved to another location in 1999.
 Status unknown.

 1975 - The Howard Blum Apartment Renovation, New York NY.
 Unbuilt.
 Source: Library of Congress Rudolph project list.